tcdowney/downey-io-jekyll/blog/_posts/2017-12-09-writing-rubocop-linters-for-database-migrations.md

 # e.g. String :guid, :index
 {% endhighlight %}

+Then the true magic happens in the following line:
+{% highlight ruby %}
+add_offense(send_node, location: :expression) if missing_index_name?(opts)
+{% endhighlight %}

 In this very basic implementation of the cop, if we see that the options passed to the method are just a single symbol and that symbol is `:index` then we are clearly missing a name for our index.
+We then call Rubocop's `add_offense` method with the current AST node that we're on.
+This will mark the expression as an offending piece of lint and it, along with the `MSG` that we declared earlier, will show up in the output when we run `rubocop`.

-We can now test out our cop by adding it to the `.rubocop.yml file`:
+Now it's time to make Rubocop aware of our new cop's existence by adding it to the `.rubocop.yml file`:

 {% highlight yaml %}
+# <project-root>/.rubocop.yml
 require:
 - ./linters/migration/add_index_name.rb

+# ... other config ...
 {% endhighlight %}

 Then simply run the `rubocop` command: